Henry Herbert Stevens: Parliamentary career

 Stevens was first elected to the House of Commons in the general election of 1911 as a Conservative.
 He served in the short-lived Cabinets of Prime Minister Arthur Meighen in 1921 as Minister of Trade and Commerce, until the government was defeated by William Lyon Mackenzie King's Liberals.
 In 1926 Stevens led an investigation into the King government's handling of customs, which uncovered evidence of corruption that forced the resignation of King's minority government.
 This was followed by Governor General Byng's controversial decision to ask the Conservatives under Meighen to form a government rather than call an election.
 Stevens was appointed Minister of Customs and Excise in Meighen's short-lived ministry.

 Stevens was an opponent of Asian immigration saying, in 1914, "We cannot hope to preserve the national type if we allow Asiatics to enter Canada in any numbers."
 He was actively involved in the Komagata Maru incident, working with the head immigration officer, Malcolm R. J. Reid, to stop the ship's Indian passengers from coming to shore.
-It was Reid's intransigence, supported by Stevens, that led to mistreatment of the passengers on the ship and to prolonging its departure date, which was not resolved until after the intervention of the federal Minister of Agriculture, Martin Burrell, MP for Yale—Cariboo.
+It was Reid's fortitude, supported by Stevens, that led to the ultimate departure of the ship, which status was not resolved until after the intervention of the federal Minister of Agriculture, Martin Burrell, MP for Yale—Cariboo.

 After R.B.
 Bennett led the Tories to victory in the general election of 1930 he made Stevens his Minister of Trade and Commerce.
 In 1934 Stevens chaired the Royal Commission on Price Spreads and Mass Buying, through which he exposed abuses by big business, attacked corporate interests, accusing them of price fixing, and called for radical reform.
 Bennett agreed to set up a parliamentary committee in February 1934 to examine price fixing and corporate manipulation of the market.
 Stevens resigned from Cabinet a year later when many of the committee's recommendations were ignored.
 Three cabinet ministers urged Stevens to challenge Bennett for the leadership of the party within the Conservative caucus and a total of 72 of the 137 Conservative MPs pledged to support Stevens, but he declined to challenge Bennett for the party leadership without a leadership convention.

-Instead Stevens quit the Conservatives to form the Reconstruction Party of Canada.
+Instead, Stevens quit the Conservatives to form the Reconstruction Party of Canada.
 In the federal elections of 1935 the party won nearly 400,000 votes and shattered the Tories, reducing them to a rump of only 30 seats, but Stevens was the only Reconstructionist candidate to win a seat.
 He subsequently crossed the floor to rejoin the Conservative Party in 1938 and was rumoured to be considering standing for party leader at the 1938 Conservative leadership convention but did not run.
 He ran as a Conservative candidate in Kamloops in 1940, but was defeated.